 Dessert: passion chocolate cake

-The starter and entree were brought to your seat, while the crew rolled a cart down the aisle for the dessert and coffee.
-I have to admit that I did not expect a lot from the meals (as I never have high expectations for meals offered by an American carrier) but I was utmost surprised by both the presentation and the taste of the meals.
-All dishes were delicious!
+The starter and entree were brought to your seat while the crew rolled a cart down the aisle for the dessert and coffee.
+I have to admit that I did not expect a lot from the meals (as I never have high expectations for meals offered by an American carrier), but I was surprised by both the presentation and the taste of the meals.
+All the dishes were delicious!

 The seats don’t feature an in-seat in-flight entertainment system.
 Instead, in-flight entertainment is provided via large tablets that are distributed by the crew shortly after takeoff and attached to an in-seat metallic arm.
-Hawaiian Airlines’ in-flight entertainment comprises a decent selection Hollywood releases, TV shows, games, and more.
-It’s offered free of charge to First & Business Class passengers, while passengers in coach have to pay for it (packages start at $7,99 USD for movies on demand or unlimited TV shows).
+Hawaiian Airlines’ in-flight entertainment comprises a decent selection of Hollywood releases, TV shows, games, and more.
+It’s offered free of charge to First and Business Class passengers, while passengers in coach have to pay for it (packages start at $7,99 USD for movies-on-demand or unlimited TV shows).

 This review was shared with us by our friends at The Luxury Travel Expert.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.